Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 1. Market Size (ARPU * Subscribers *12) and
 2. Penetration Rate (Subscribers / Population)

-ITU_Utilities also calculates means for country aggregates classified by income, region and World ARPU and Penetration Rates and also includes the totals for the other country-aggregate indicators
+ITU_Utilities also calculates means and/or totals for country aggregates classified by
+1. Country income
+2. Geographic region and
+3. World aggregate

+and aggregates for the other indicators both initially available and calculated during dataframe pre-processing.

 The resulting dataframe for further manipulations in ITU_Main, ITU_Utilities and Create_Charts files is available in the file ‘ITU_Mobile_Telecoms‘, was called ‘formatted_for_sbrn’ and is saved in *.xlsx